FRA is responsible for Fiji’s most valuable built asset

 On our latest estimate these assets are worth nearly $11 Billion making the road network Fiji’s most valuable built asset.
-The geographic extent of the FRA’s assets are illustrated in Figure 1.

 To make the network more manageable, it has been divided into three sections consistent with the administrative Divisions of Fiji.
 Table 1 shows the length of the sealed and unsealed roads in each Division.

 In 2015 FRA undertook a comprehensive survey of all of The Authority’s assets.
 The information collected has been incorporated in the FRA’s Asset Management System.
 It will be used to provide more effective forward works planning and to provide an updated valuation of the assets.

 The survey revealed that there were some 3,500kms less roads than had been previously included in the Asset Management Plan.
 The reason for the reduction in road lengths is attributed to the following factors: